html2rss/html2rss/README.md

 The extracted information can be manipulated with post processors.

-⚠️ Always make use of the `sanitize_html` post processor for HTML content. _Never trust the internet_! ⚠️
+⚠️ Always make use of the `sanitize_html` post processor for HTML content. _Never trust the internet!_ ⚠️

 - [See file list of post processors](https://github.com/gildesmarais/html2rss/tree/master/lib/html2rss/attribute_post_processors).